stromerbike/meta-medusa-dist/README.md

 - set "Linux System Utilities ---> rtcwake" to N; Remark: Not needed without RTC.
 - set "Miscellaneous Utilities ---> beep" to N; Remark: Not needed without onboard speaker.
 - set "Miscellaneous Utilities ---> chat" to N; Remark: To avoid conflicts with ppp.
+- set "Miscellaneous Utilities ---> crond" to N; Remark: Not needed with systemd.
+- set "Miscellaneous Utilities ---> crontab" to N; Remark: Not needed with systemd.
 - set "Miscellaneous Utilities ---> fbsplash" to N; Remark: Not needed with fbv.
 - set "Miscellaneous Utilities ---> inotifyd" to No; Remark: Not needed with inotify-tools.
 - set "Miscellaneous Utilities ---> less" to No; Remark: Not needed with less.